 Does Insight send my network traffic to Meraki?

 Meraki Insight aggregates network statistics on the MX and only sends those aggregates back to the Meraki Cloud, so local network traffic is still segregated on your network.
-These aggregated statistics are sent as TLS-SYSLOG traffic (TCP 6514).
+These aggregated statistics are sent as TLS-SYSLOG traffic using port TCP 443.

 Can Insight track performance for VoIP traffic?